Nipah virus outbreak in Kerala: All your questions answered

 Q. How serious is the NiV outbreak in Kerala this time?

-A: The outbreak of the NiV in Kerala has been unexpected jolting the health officials in the state.
+A: The outbreak of the NiV in Kerala has been unexpectedly jolting the health officials in the state.
 For a state that’s attuned to fever-related cases every monsoon, battling the NiV was a different experience.
 Till Sunday (May 27), a total of 14 fatalities have been recorded, 13 of which have been confirmed for NiV.
 It is a serious health crisis for the state but doctors say that the virus has been largely contained and that all the fatalities can be tied to one single family.
 Since human-to-human contact is necessary for transmission, all the casualties were those who came in contact with the initial victims who were infected.
 Most of the deaths occurred at the Kozhikode Medical College where they were admitted.

 Q. Has it been conclusively proved as to who are the carriers of the virus?